 This site is best viewed at 100% or less screen view on a tablet, laptop, or desktop computer.
 You may begin navigating through this Online Open House by using the arrows on the left and right of your screen.
 You may also use the buttons at the top of your screen.
 If you have a visual impairment, you may click here to view a text version of this Online Open House.

-Welcome to the Online Open House for the Fairbanks Metropolitan Area Transpiration System (FMATS) Freight Mobility Plan.
-The purpose of this Online Open House is to show the importance of freight mobility, share information about the existing freight system, and ask for input regarding freight issues and needs that should be addressed over the next 20 years.
+Welcome to the Online Open House for the Fairbanks Metropolitan Area Transportation System (FMATS) Freight Mobility Plan (FMP).
+The purpose of this Online Open House is to:

-This Online Open House format provides you with the opportunity to read the material as quickly or slowly as you like as well as make comments immediately or later, after you have had a chance to think about the issues.
+This Online Open House format provides you with the opportunity to read the material as at your own pace.

-This Online Open House will be live from May 17 to June 30, 2016.
-All comments received by the FMATS team within this period will be considered during the writing of the Existing Conditions Report.
+This Online Open House will be live from November 13 through December 17, 2018.
+All comments received within this period will be considered during the writing of the draft FMP.
+To stay involved, follow the project through the website, attend FMP events, or contact the project team with questions.

 The Fairbanks Metropolitan Area Transportation System (FMATS) is the local Metropolitan Planning Organization (MPO) for the urbanized portion of the Fairbanks North Star Borough, which includes the cities of Fairbanks and North Pole.